Photo courtesy of Pexels

 In the last few years, major colleges and universities have seen a rise in the number of students describing the many symptoms of anxiety: breathlessness; sweating; insomnia; lack of focus; rapid heart rate; high blood pressure; and even hair loss.
 Nearly one in six college students (14.3 percent) have been diagnosed with, or treated for, anxiety, according to the American College Health Association (ACHA) 2014 National College Health Assessment survey.
 An annual report of more than 100,000 students nationwide issued by the Center for Collegiate Mental Health at Penn State revealed that more than half of students visiting campus clinics listed anxiety as a health concern.

 These findings mean that anxiety affects more young adults than clinical depression.
+A variety of young people decide to buy cannabis online to help with their anxiety and some have positive results.
 However, the comorbidity, the presence of one or more conditions co-occurring with a primary disease, of anxiety and depression is staggering.
 In fact, nearly one-half of those diagnosed with depression are also diagnosed with an anxiety disorder, according to the Anxiety and Depression Association of America.
 A recent 2016 study from the University at Buffalo also suggests that students, specifically freshmen, are at risk of having their Post-traumatic Stress Disorder symptoms worsen in their first year of college.
 Depression, anxiety and PTSD are some of the most common comorbidity disorders.

 You can read more about depression, anxiety and suicide awareness at LearnPsychology.org.